starmandeluxe/MidiClockSyncer/README.md

-# Web Midi Clock Sequencer
+# Web Midi Clock Syncer
 A simple clock output sequencer for Web Midi API

 #Synopsis
 This is a sample project to demonstrate the Web Midi API's MIDI OUT functionality.
 It will detect MIDI devices connected via USB (or internal MIDI devices) and output a clock based on a set BPM (Beats Per Minute).
-Tested on Google Chrome 46.0.2490.71 m and Chrome for Android via USB OTG.
+Tested on Google Chrome 46.0.2490.71 m and Chrome for Android 6.0 via USB OTG.

 #Usage
 1. Connect your midi interface to your device.
 Load the browser page that this application is running on.